hyypeman/PayBuddy/README.md

 # About EMVSync
-EMVSync is a POS app which demonstrates the use of EMV and ISO 8583 to enable payments using the Nexgo Android SDK.
+EMVSync is a Point of Sale (POS) app which demonstrates the use of EMV and ISO 8583 to enable payments using the Nexgo Android SDK.
 Work in Progress 🚧🚧

 ## Features